erichlof/THREE.js-PathTracing-Renderer/README.md

 * [Geometry Showcase Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Geometry_Showcase.html) demonstrating some primitive shapes for ray tracing.

-* [Animated BVH Model Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_Animated_Model.html) not only loads and renders a 15,000+ triangle GLTF model with correct PBR materials (albedo, emmisive, metallicRoughness, and normal maps), but it also translates and rotates the entire model and its BVH structure in real time at 60 fps!
-Loading animations for rigged models is W.I.P. still under investigation, but getting the models to move, rotate, and scale arbitrarily was a huge step forward for the pathtracing game engine! *Note: BVH demos are for desktop only, mobile is W.I.P.*

 * [Ocean and Sky Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Ocean_And_Sky_Rendering.html) which models an enormous calm ocean underneath a realistic physical sky.
 Now has more photo-realistic procedural clouds!

 * [Billiard Table Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Billiard_Table.html) shows support for image textures (i.e. .jpg .png) being loaded and used for materials (the billiard table cloth and two types of wood texture images are demonstrated).